 Since it was first opened in 1834 the Excelsior Vittoria has been owned and managed by the Fiorentino family – indeed, the General Manager today is Mr Guido Fiorentino.
 Of course, its buildings have been renewed and expanded in the last 180 years.
 But I believe that the aura of grandeur has been constant.
 That is why it has always attracted the sort of artistic folk who know what real luxury is all about – people of the stature of Richard Wagner and Enrico Caruso.
 It is the grand hotel par excellence of Sorrento.
 Small wonder, then, that there has to be a gentleman at the gate to decline entry to the many sightseers who – understandably – want to wander through the hotel’s 20,000 square metres of luscious gardens to look at one of the best views on the Italian coast.

-Rested and suitably attired – suit, starched collar, polished shoes etc. – I set out for dinner.
+From this charming apartment, I set out for dinner.
 The hotel’s restaurant is called the Terrazza Bosquet.
-It has a Michelin star and is regarded very highly indeed for its food.
-Here I settled myself in the cushions of a wrought iron armchair with cushions at a table on the outside terrace.
-In front of me the sun subsided majestically on the horizon, between the mainland and the island of Procida.
-Riedel glasses stood on the white tablecloth.
-The service – orchestrated by the admirable Assistant Restaurant Manager, Giuseppe Sorrentino – was elaborate and proper, with napkins replaced when guests left their places.
+It has the all-important Michelin star and is regarded very highly indeed for its food.
+Here I settled myself at table number 73, next to a large window which afforded me the view I had enjoyed from my terrace.
+As you would expect, the service was exemplary – orchestrated by the splendid maitre d’ Giuseppe Sorrentino (photographed, with your correspondent).
+Stefano, my waiter, was particularly solicitous.
+Riedel glasses stood on the white tablecloth, and napkins were replaced when guests left their places.
 From the moment a slice of locally baked, gorgeous, crusty bread was cut on the bread trolley which had been brought to my table, I knew that this was going to be a very, very good meal.

-Breakfast at The Grand Hotel Excelsior Vittoria is a special treat.
-Not only is it served in the lovely Vittoria Room, a large and elegant chamber with painted ceilings and magnificent views, but also a lady plays jolly melodies on a grand piano.
-There are surely few more pleasing experiences than breaking the fast to the sound of good music, properly performed.
-And the service – again under the direction of the admirable Giuseppe Sorrentino, and provided by friendly and courteous waiters like Raffaele and Ernesto (the latter of whom is expert at re-folding napkins) – lifts the whole occasion onto a high plane.
+I have already mentioned the loveliness of the breakfast surroundings.
+The Vittoria Room has not only painted ceilings and magnificent views, but also a lady who plays jolly melodies on a grand piano.
+There are few more pleasing experiences than breaking the fast to the sound of good music, properly performed.
+And the service – from fine fellows like maitre d’ Raffaele Rispoli (pictured with myself in the garden – hence my Panama), who went to great pains to spoon out passion fruit onto my plate of melon and strawberries – lifts the whole occasion onto a high plane.

-The buffet is always extensive and laden with food of top quality.
-From it I obtained slices of apple tart and crusty bread, bowls of magnificent marmalade and dishes of fresh fruit – melon, orange and kiwi.
-From the omelette station came omelettes and from the juice station came freshly-squeezed green apple juice.
-Brought to me were silver pots of coffee, buckets of ice and dishes of wild strawberries.
+The buffet is always extensive and always laden with food of top quality.
+From it I obtained slices of apple tart and crusty bread, bowls of magnificent marmalade and dishes of fresh fruit.
+From the omelette station came freshly cooked eggs and from the juice station came freshly-squeezed green apple juice.
+Brought to me were silver pots of coffee and buckets of ice.
 I also tucked into ‘grandfather’s breakfast’ – porridge made with water (not milk), brown bread and butter and sliced raw onion.
 You will gather that I did not leave the breakfast room hungry.
-Rather, I was thoroughly and gloriously satisfied.
+Rather, I was thoroughly and happily satisfied.

 Piazza Tasso 34, 80067 Sorrento, Italy.